omthete1845/project2/README.md

 # new peojects
-this projects was on local system,hello
+this projects was on local system,hello.